PedroHardeman/bi4all-react/README.md

 # Hello!
-My name is Pedro and this is the react version of the bi4all tech challenge..
+My name is Pedro and this is the react version of the bi4all tech challenge.

 Tech stack used: